jasonbayton/11ty/_src/projects/web-app-generator/support/get-started.md

 - A **download link** for the signed APK or AAB.
 Links expire 5 minutes after first click; build artefacts are purged 24 hours after creation regardless.
 - A **download link for the source archive**: the post-substitution Kotlin, XML and Gradle files for audit or local rebuild.
 - A **download link for the exported `web_app_config.json`**.
 This captures the build settings and update code so a future rebuild can import the same wrapper configuration.
-- A **one-time update code**.
+- A **one-time update code** for new builds.
 Save this.
 It's the only way to rebuild this wrapper under the same Android package name later.
 The server stores only a SHA-256 hash; the raw code cannot be recovered.
 - The **builder version** that produced the artefact.
 Quote this with the job ID if raising a support request.

 <div class="callout callout-orange">